UofT-EcoSystem/CSCD70/README.md

 ## Acknowledgement

-Thanks to Professor Gennady Pekhimenko, Professor Nandita Vijaykumar, and students from previous offerings of CSCD70 (University of Toronto).
+Thanks to Professor Gennady Pekhimenko, Professor Nandita Vijaykumar, and many talented and hardworking students from previous offerings of CSCD70 (University of Toronto).